-Step 1f: Set up the runtime environment
+Step 1f: Set up the runtime environment Before running 'deplomcs.sh', do the following:

 - Change variables in '/etc/xdl/mcs/mcs.conf'.
 The 'mcs.conf' configuration file contains variables for setting MCS and the Linux VDA.
 The following are variables you can set as required: - 'Use_Existing_Configurations_Of_Current_VDA': Determines whether to use the existing configurations of the currently running VDA.
-If set to Y, the configuration files on MCS-created machines are the same as the equivalents on the currently running VDA.
+If set to Y, configuration files on MCS-created machines are the same as the equivalents on the currently running VDA.
 However, you still must configure the 'dns' and 'AD_INTEGRATION' variables.
-The default value is N, which means configuration files on MCS-created machines are determined by configuration templates on the master image. - 'dns': Sets the DNS IP address. - 'AD_INTEGRATION': Sets Winbind or SSSD (SSSD is not supported on SUSE). - 'WORKGROUP': Sets the workgroup name (case-sensitive) if it is configured in AD. - On the template machine, add command lines to the '/etc/xdl/mcs/mcs_local_setting.reg' file for writing or updating registry values as required.
+The default value is N, which means configuration files on MCS-created machines are determined by configuration templates on the master image.

+- dns: Sets the DNS IP address. - AD_INTEGRATION: Sets Winbind or SSSD.
+For a matrix of the Linux distributions and domain joining methods that MSC supports, see Supported distributions in this article. - WORKGROUP: Sets the workgroup name (case-sensitive) if it is configured in AD. - On the template machine, add command lines to the '/etc/xdl/mcs/mcs_local_setting.reg' file for writing or updating registry values as required.
 This action prevents the loss of data and settings every time an MCS-provisioned machine restarts.